Upbeat music plays.

 [Screen shows “Weekly Market Outlook with Jeffrey Kleintop”]

-[Jeff holds up sign with the drawing of a dragon and the word "CHINA"]
+[Jeff holds up an illustration of a dragon “China”]

 [Jeff holds up sign saying "Thank You"]